stuartcusackie/statamic-cache-requester/README.md

 `php artisan queue:work redis --queue=gliderequester`

 But you are probably better off using a Laravel Forge worker, or something similar, as workers are prone to exit prematurely when using the command line.

+## Improvements

+- Add more detail and flash messages to utility view.
+- Add entry saved event listener to automatically queue up image retrieval for a single url.